-We all know that what your put into your body can have an immense effect on your health.
+We all know that what you put into your body has an immense effect on your health.

 But did you know that what you eat can also affect your outcome with HPV?

-Find out in this article how to fuel your body in the right way to fight HPV.
+Keep reading for more information about how you can fuel your body in the right way to fight HPV.

 Building your Immune System with Food

-Although an HPV diagnosis may seem terrible, there are many treatment options for HPV complications.
-These range from intensive surgeries to at-home treatments.
+Although an HPV diagnosis may feel terrible, there are many treatment options available for HPV complications ranging from intensive surgeries to at-home treatments.

 Though there are many treatments available, addressing HPV can be as simple as changing your diet, which creates the foundation for our immune system.

-Rather than patiently waiting for your doctor to make the call for treatment, you can take responsibility for your health into your own hands – through education, nutrition, and lifestyle you can set your body on the path to recovery.
+Rather than patiently waiting for your doctor to make the call for treatment, you can take responsibility for your health through education, nutrition, and lifestyle changes.
+With these adjustments, you can set your body on the path to recovery.

 Three Golden Nutrition Rules